What is a Data Protection Officer (DPO)?

 If you are a public authority or body, you must appoint a DPO.
 However, public bodies acting in a judicial capacity are exempt.

-Key Responsibilities of a Data Protection Officer
+What are the Key Responsibilities of a Data Protection Officer?

 Article 39 of the GDPR lists the key responsibilities of a DPO, which are as follows: